-The judge and only the judge must inspect mounts in the ring before running and may disqualify or prohibit any entry with unduly severe type equipment or for unsoundness.
-If during or after running, an equipment or attire violation is identified, the Division Manager, Agent on Duty, or Judge may disqualify the rider.
+The judge will inspect mounts in the ring before running and may disqualify or prohibit any entry with unduly severe type equipment or for unsoundness.
+If during or after running, an equipment or attire violation is identified, the Division Manager or Show Staff may bring it to the attention of the Judge for possible disqualification.
 During and after running the judge and only the judge may disqualify any entry for unduly severe treatment (no time penalty, just disqualification).
 There is no appeal upon decisions in regard to disqualification.

-If a rider falls of their horse at any point during a run, they are disqualified.
+If a rider falls off their horse at any point during a run, they are disqualified.
 To include, but not limited to, the holding pen before a run, during the run and after the run.